 Global People Power’s Constitution requires your input.
-In order to give some direction to the organisation, below are some values set out by Global People Power’s founder, Barnaby Flynn.
+In order to provide direction to the organisation, beneath the paragraph on “management structure” are some values, a constitutional preamble set out by Global People Power’s founder, Barnaby Flynn.
 To help create the constitution, please join our Constitution Forum.

 Rather than being hierarchical in nature, Global People Power’s management structure functions along the lines of Network/Collaborative/Holonic Governance.
 As part of this, people applying to participate in the management of Global People Power co-create an Accountability Agreement with those with they will be working alongside.
 The agreement sets out their commitment to the team and also to the core aims, values and constitution of Global People Power.

 Global People Power is all about participation and representation.
 It is fundamental to our vision of success that we overcome thousands of years of male dominated hierarchical power structures.
 Global decision making must become re-balanced and redistributed.
 Anything less is undemocratic and unworkable.

 That is why we are determined that our democratic process will initially lack gender equity.
 We will be taking steps to ensure that there are more women, or people who identify as women participating.
 This will equal out over time but bold steps are necessary to guarantee that the power and wisdom of women is no longer wasted.

 To achieve this, we are strongly encouraging World Citizens to prioritise asking women who are taking action on the front line of global challenges to be the first to propose global policies.

 We will regularly review, report on and if necessary improve on Global People Power’s gender equity and geographic representation balance.